 As a community, we sometimes believe that OTP and containers/cloud are incompatible, and we too often conclude that we must choose one over the other.
 I argued that we should instead look for creative ways to combine the strengths of the two platforms.
 As an example, I demonstrated an online real-time game, written using Elixir/Phoenix, that uses process migration to survive container-based updates.

-Code and libraries
+Code and libraries used in the talk

 The Elixir Tank game is on Github at https://github.com/ElixirSeattle/tanx.